AlaaElnagar/ITI_SLAM/README.md

 The goal of this project was to make slam with different algorithms in ROS2 and test and review

-the results and provide best way to get best result.
+the results and provide best configuration to get best result.

  For this one needed to:

-- Design robot's environment with the Building Editor in Gazebo.
+- Download and build slam package.
-- Teleoperate the robot and manually test SLAM.
+- Work online or offline (means use bag file or connect to your robot).
-- Use the ROS navigation stack and manually command the robot using  the 2D Nav Goal arrow in rviz to move to 2 different desired positions  and orientations.
+- Make sure the transformation is correct.
-- Write a pick_objects node that commands the robot to move to the desired pickup and drop off zones.
+- Change some configration in slam peackage.
-- Write an add_markers node that subscribes to the robot odometry and publishes pick-up and drop-off markers to rviz.
+- Run your package and visualize the result to rviz.
-- modify pick_objects node and add_markers node to establish  communication between them, to complete desired home service robot  implementation
+- Save your map

 ###